PSkinnerTech/Shinjitsu/README.md

    - Scan the QR code displayed in the Expo DevTools on your web browser to open the application on your mobile device.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Contribution Guidelines

-[Provide guidelines for developers who wish to contribute to the project.]

 ## License